Facts about Barbie

 Ruth Handler and her husband, Elliot, founded Mattel with partner Harold “Matt” Matson in 1942.
 Ruth Handler created Barbie — an adult doll for children to play with — after being inspired by dolls she’d seen on a trip to Europe, and watching her own daughter, Barbara.
 Twelve inches high and plastic, the new Barbie and her fashionable and separately-sold clothing were such a hit that Mattel became a publicly-owned company in 1960.

 New versions of the toy mirrored fashion trends over the years, and Barbie was the center of a universe that included a benign boyfriend (Ken), occasional siblings (Skipper, Todd, Stacie, et al), pets (too many to name, including dogs, horses, cats and a parrot), cars, boats, planes and houses.
 Special versions of Barbie included scientists, disco dancers, fashion models, astronauts, rock stars and lifeguards.
 By the 1980s, Barbie’s force as a collectible was such that Mattel began making versions of Barbie specifically for the collectors’ market.

-The Ken doll is named after Ruth and Elliot Handler’s other child: a son, Ken… Ruth Handler was born on 4 November 1916 in Denver, Colorado.
-She was president of Mattel until 1973, and died on 27 April 2002… According to Mattel lore, Barbie’s full name is Barbie Millicent Roberts.
+The Ken doll was named after Ruth and Elliot Handler’s other child: a son, Ken… Ruth Handler was born on November 4, 1916 in Denver, Colorado.
+She was president of Mattel until 1973, and died on April 27, 2002… According to Mattel lore, Barbie’s full name is Barbie Millicent Roberts.
 A press release from 2009 said, in part, “Barbie doll — Barbie Millicent Roberts — was ‘born’ on March 9, 1959, in (fictional) Willows, Wisconsin.”
 March 9th of 1959 was the date that the doll was first introduced at the annual New York Toy Fair.